Southampton-RSG/2021-11-1-socobio-crs/novice/shell/04-script.md

 head "$2" "$1" | tail "$3"
 ~~~

-A comment starts with a `#` character and runs to the end of the line.
+In Bash, a comment starts with a `#` character and runs to the end of the line.
 The computer ignores comments,
 but they're invaluable for helping people understand and use scripts.

+A line or two of documentation like this make it much easier for other people
+(including your future self) to re-use your work.
+The only caveat is that each time you modify the script,
+you should check that its comments are still accurate:
+an explanation that sends the reader in the wrong direction is worse than none at all.

+### Processing multiple files

 What if we want to process many files in a single pipeline?
 For example, if we want to sort our `.csv` files by length, we would type: